Features of 2D codes

 Disadvantage of 2D codes

-2D code has no backup when the data is unreadable
+2D codes have no backup when the data is unreadable

 Barcodes typically have readable characters at the bottom, in case barcodes are damaged/missing.